Belonging

 • NAIS People of Color Conference (POCC)

 The purpose of the NAIS People of Color Conference is to provide a safe space for networking, collaboration, learning, and development for people of color and allies working in independent schools.
 For decades, PoCC has nourished and sustained people of color in independent schools.
 In essence, it is an international affinity group space, one that gives voice to, protects, affirms, and dignifies the unique experiences of people of color in our schools and society at large.
 It is a space to learn and a space to heal.
 It is a space to convene, and a space to share with people who understand.
-We are proud to say that 2023 marks Oakwood’s 35th year participating in PoCC and our 29th at SDLC.
+Oakwood School has been a proud participant in the PoCC conference since it's inception in 1987.

 learning in action